k3po/k3po/SPEC.md

 Clients MUST send the `X-WebSocket-Version` HTTP header with the value `wseb-1.1`.

 Clients MUST send the `X-Sequence-No` HTTP header with the sequence number that will serve as a starting value for upstream and downstream sequencing during data transfer.
-The value MUST be a `positive integer`.
+The sequence number MUST be a `positive integer` and cannot exceed 2^53 -1.
+It is recommended to choose the starting value such that the sequence number does not exceed the maximum value during data transfer.
+The sequence number MUST be maintained independently for upstream and downstream.

 Clients MAY send the `X-Websocket-Protocol` HTTP header with a list of alternative subprotocols to use over the emulated WebSocket connection.